moaliyou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty: a script used to create an empty file.
 5-execute: a script used to add execution permission to the owner file.
 6-multiple_permissions: a script used to add execute permission to ther owner and group owner's file and read permission to others.
+7-everybody: a script used to add execute permission to everybody.